Bramsmodel/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    sudo ln -s /usr/bin/gcc {YOUR_DIR}/bin/gcc
    ```

-   > Notice: See the prerequisites document to use the correct {YOUR_DIR} .
+   > Notice: See the prerequisites document to use the correct {YOUR_DIR} . <mark>Pay attention in correct compiler You are using!!!!</mark>

    Please, check if Your path have in first part **{YOUR_DIR}** and if the correct library is in first part of LD_LIBRARY_PATH.

+   If You have doubt please, read the prerequisites' doc and use the alias You build (see 9. in prerequisites)

    ```batch
    echo $PATH
    echo $LD_LIBRARY_PATH
    ```

-   Please check if Fortran and gcc version is the correct.
+   Please check if Fortran and C version is the correct.
+(The example is only for Gnu.
+You must change if use another compiler)

    ```
    gfortran --version